Skip to content

 skillpm publish

-This validates the "agent-skill" keyword is present, then delegates to npm publish.
+This validates the "agent-skill" keyword and SKILL.md, then delegates to npm publish.

 Your skill will be discoverable on npmjs.org via keywords:agent-skill.